 Since #general is the default channel for all new members, we recommend you use it as your company announcements channel (e.g. #announcements, or #announcements-global if you chose to make #announcements- a channel prefix).

-Now that your team has a channel for #announcements and some other broad topics, you can set default channels that all new members will join when they create an account on the team.
+Now that your workspace has a channel for #announcements and some other broad topics, you can set default channels that all new members will join when they create an account in the workspace.

 Slack can be used on the Free plan for as long as you’d like, but there are some additional features on paid plans.
 Here are some popular features you might consider at this stage.

-- Single sign-on gives your team access to Slack through an identity provider, like G Suite or Okta.
+- Single sign-on gives your members access to Slack through an identity provider, like G Suite or Okta.

 - User Groups give you the ability to notify entire departments or groups of people at once (e.g. @marketing-team or @managers).

-- Guest access allows you to give guests limited access to your team.
+- Guest access allows you to give guests limited access to your workspace.
 This feature is perfect for contractors or external vendors who you would normally communicate with by email.

 - Custom retention policies help you manage messages and files.

-Step 4 — Invite members to your team
+Step 4 — Invite members to your workspace

-It’s time to bring your team to life now that the setup basics are complete — let’s go over inviting new members to your team.
+It’s time to bring your workspace to life now that the setup basics are complete — let’s go over inviting new members!

-There are two ways to invite new members to your Slack team:
+There are two ways to invite new members to your workspace:

 - Send an email invitation

 It’s as easy as it sounds!
-Just enter an email address (or multiple at once), along with the first and last name of the person you’d like to invite.
-You can choose what their role on the team will be (e.g. Owner, Admin, member — or Guest, if you’re on a paid plan).
+Just enter an email address (or multiple at once), along with the full name of the person you’d like to invite.
+You can choose what their role on the workspace will be (e.g. Owner, Admin, member — or Guest, if you’re on a paid plan).

 - Allow email signup

-With email signup enabled, anyone with an approved email address domain will be able to create an account on your team.
+With email signup enabled, anyone with an approved email address domain will be able to create an account in your workspace.

-Note: Visit Invite new members to your Slack team for step-by-step instructions on the Help Center.
+Note: Visit Invite new members to your workspace for step-by-step instructions on the Help Center.

 That’s it!
-Encourage teammates to join your Slack team, and remind them that they can refer to our Getting started for new users guide for guidance and support.
+Encourage teammates to join your workspace, and remind them that they can refer to our Getting started for new users guide for guidance and support.

-Step 5 — Apps and tools for your team
+Step 5 — Apps and tools for your workspace

 Slack lets you to connect all of the tools and services you use for work in one place, eliminating the need to constantly switch between apps.